 We all get them…students who show up in the School Library with a sheet of paper about a research project to “make up” for something they didn’t do, so they don’t fail the class.
 This can be the worst kind of student library visit—the student regards this as a punishment and because there’s been no collaboration with the teacher, we may not have the resources for the assigned project.
-However, instead of being annoyed, we need to view these incidental research assignments as wonderful opportunities to step beyond the boundaries of curriculum, to try something different, and to use resources that are otherwise little used.

 - How can I motivate this student so they want to do the project?

 - How can I adapt the assignment for the resources I have?